How to Swing a Driver | Driver Setup

 In the image at the top of the article, you probably noticed that Tiger appears to have the ball very far back in his stance.

-However, if we draw a line down from the left side of his head, we can see that the ball is in the same position he uses for all his shots and is advocated by RST fundamentals.
+However, if we draw a line down from the lead side of his head, we can see that the ball is actually in the same position he uses for all his shots — the position advocated by RST fundamentals.

-The place where most golfers go wrong is that they don't set up with any axis tilt.
-If Tiger had no axis tilt, his head would be in front of the ball, and he would have a hard time getting this ball up in the air, as he would end up hitting down on the ball very severely.
+The area where most golfers go wrong is that they do not set up with any axis tilt.
+If Tiger had no axis tilt, his head would be positioned in front of the ball, and he would struggle to get the ball airborne because he would end up hitting down on it far too severely.

 Tiger has this ball positioned similar to an RST "stock" shot.

-Setting up with axis tilt and having the ball farther back in the stance allows you to still have a positive angle of attack without having the ball so far forward in your stance that you have to alter your swing by losing axis tilt and swaying forward in the downswing.
+Setting up with proper axis tilt while keeping the ball farther back in the stance allows you to still achieve a positive angle of attack without positioning the ball so far forward that you must alter your swing by losing tilt and swaying forward during the downswing.

-So, believe it or not, Tiger's setup position here is actually great for the driver for a neutral-ish angle of attack.
+So, believe it or not, Tiger's setup position here is actually excellent for the driver when targeting a neutral angle of attack.

-But what if you really want to bomb one and create a very positive angle of attack?
-Should you just move it way forward?
+But what if you genuinely want to bomb one and create a very positive angle of attack?
+Should you just move the ball way forward?

-In this Premium video, I show you the basic RST driver setup ball position and the one critical adjustment you must make to the ball position to hit it solidly when you're trying to launch the ball higher for maximum distance.
+In this Premium video, I demonstrate the basic RST driver setup ball position and the one critical adjustment you must make to hit the ball solidly when you are trying to launch the ball higher for maximum distance.
+To see how your own driver swing mechanics compare to an elite standard, try a free AI swing analysis.

 Click the button below to start watching now!